xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 Note that I never mentioned correctness explicitly.
 Because we assembled the design from trivially-correct pieces, it is also trivially correct.
 Plus, it should be straightforward to reason out what would happen in various concurrency scenarios.

 As exercises, here are some further tweaks you can make to this design, phrased as user requests:
-1. "I'd like to have multiple sheets in the same document, accessible by tabs at the bottom of the screen, like in Excel." *Hint (highlight to reveal): <font color="white">Use some kind of list of CRDT objects.</font>*
+1. "I'd like to have multiple sheets in the same document, accessible by tabs at the bottom of the screen, like in Excel." *Hint (highlight to reveal): <font color="white">Use a list of CRDTs.</font>*
 2. "I've noticed that if I change the font size of a cell, while at the same time someone else changes the font size for the whole row, sometimes their change overwrites mine.
 I'd rather keep my change, since it's more specific." *Hint: <font color="white">Use a register with a custom getter.</font>*
 3. "I want to reference other cells in formulas, e.g., `= A2 + B3`.
 Later, if `B3` moves to `C3`, its references should update too." *Hint: <font color="white">Store the reference as something immutable.</font>*